sdkman/sdkman-db-migrations/README.md

 [![Build Status](https://travis-ci.org/sdkman/sdkman-db-migrations.svg?branch=master)](https://travis-ci.org/sdkman/sdkman-db-migrations)
 [![Slack](https://slack.sdkman.io/badge.svg)](https://slack.sdkman.io)

 This enables the users of SDKMAN to contribute new Installation Candidates and related Versions to be served by the API.
+Do this by forking the repoistory, committing changes as described below and subsequently raising a pull request.

 ## Tools used